wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/7-exercise-unfurl-links.md

 ## Add a new search messaging extension to the Teams app

-In a previous exercise, you created an action messaging extension that enabled a user to add the details of a planet to a message as well as search for a planet.
+In a previous exercise, you created an action messaging extension that enabled a user to add the details of a planet to a message and search for a planet.

 In this section, you'll add the link unfurling ability to the app